 Example: Electron shower (2)

-- Particles loose 1/e of their energy after each radiation length. - The reality is a bit more complex but statistically this picture is true... - Heavy particles such as protor will loose some energy as they travel in matter and suddenly stop when their energy slow enough.
+- Particles loose 1/e of their energy after each radiation length. - The reality is a bit more comp but statistically this picture is true... - The same is true for protons a other particles (with additiona complications).